ga4gh/data-repository-service-schemas/openapi/tags/UploadOperations.md

 > **Optional Functionality**: Upload operations are optional DRS extensions.
 Clients should check `/service-info` for upload support before attempting to use these endpoints.

-Upload functionality allows clients to store files and register them as DRS objects through a three-phase workflow:
+Upload functionality allows clients to negotiate with servers on mutually convenient storage technologies and then register uploads as DRS objects through a three-phase workflow:

-1. **Request Upload URLs**: POST `/uploadrequest` with file metadata → receive upload methods and credentials
+1. **Request Upload URLs**: POST `/uploadrequest` with file metadata to receive upload methods and credentials
 2. **Upload Files**: Use returned URLs and credentials to upload files to storage using existing upload mechanisms.
-Note that DRS is not involved in this step at all, DRS simply allows the client and server to agree on a mutually convenient storage service.
+DRS is not involved in this step at all, DRS simply allows the client and server to agree on a mutually convenient storage service.
-3. **Register Objects**: POST `/objects/register` with candidates → server mints IDs and registers DRS objects
+3. **Register Objects**: POST `/objects/register` to register associated DRS objects with the server, so they are available to DRS clients

-This design separates storage service and credential negotiation from file transfer and object registration, supporting multiple storage backends while maintaining security through temporary credentials.
+This approach separates storage service and credential negotiation from file transfer and object registration, supporting a vendor-neutral means of sharing data in a DRS network.
+The `/objects/register` endpoint can also be used independently to register existing data without the upload workflow.

-**Bulk-Only Design**: Upload operations are designed exclusively for bulk requests to simplify the interface and reflect real-world usage patterns.
-Bioinformatics workflows typically involve uploading multiple related files together (e.g., BAM + BAI, VCF + TBI, or analysis result sets), making bulk operations the natural fit.
-Single files are handled as arrays with one element.
+**Bulk-Only Design**: Upload operations only support bulk requests to simplify implementation and reflect real-world usage patterns.
+Bioinformatics workflows typically involve uploading multiple related files together (e.g., BAM + BAI, VCF + TBI, or analysis result sets), making bulk operations a natural fit.
+Single files are handled as lists with one element.

 ## Service Discovery